stevenc-stb/spdx-3-model/model/SupplyChain/Classes/DefinedStateProcess.md

 ## Description

 This process is used to determine the state of an affected Element.
-The DefinedStateProcess used to define a list of vaild state(s) of an affected Element.
+The DefinedStateProcess is used to define a list of valid states of an affected Element.

-A DefinedStateProcess may describes the steps or conditions required to move an entity from one state to another.
+A DefinedStateProcess may describe the steps or conditions required to move an entity from one state to another.

 ## Metadata